Chapter 13 : Godric's Discovery

 “Tell you what?”

 “What’s wrong,” he replied, looking seriously at her.
 “I can tell there is.”

 “It’s not your concern,” she answered.

 Godric was suddenly struck by how much her personality had changed.
 Before she’d been playful and eager to break rules, go wherever she felt like…but now…now she wanted to be grown up and proper about everything.
-This wasn’t the Rowena who’s spirit he’d admired all those years ago.
-Now she was like a shell and he was saddened by this prospect.
+This wasn’t the Rowena whose spirit he’d admired all those years ago.
+Now she was like a shell and he was saddened by this.